What's a Tincture? - Duke's Materia Tonica

 3. Dilution Tinctures

-Modern technology can now focus on certain constituents that are extracted, separated and vacuum spray-dried into a powder.
+Modern technology can now focus on certain constituents that are extracted, separated and vacuum spray-dried into a water-soluble powder.
 Most often, the powders are encapsulated or used in various combination vitamin, mineral, and botanical capsule supplements for best cost effectiveness.
 Spray-dried extract powders may also be diluted into a tincture for better absorption.

 Powders are standardized for a specific marker constituent which is recognized as a main constituent of the botanical.